Skip to content

 We offer creative, evidence-based group therapies that help clients grow socially, emotionally, and personally in supportive environments.

-Immersive Role Play Gaming Therapy: Step into a fantasy world where clients roleplay characters, make meaningful choices, and learn collaboration, problem-solving, and social skills—all while having fun.
+• Therapeutic Tabletop Role-Playing Games (TTRPG): Step into a fantasy world where you will roleplay characters, make meaningful choices, and learn collaboration, problem-solving, and social skills—all while having fun.
 No gaming experience needed!

 We provide comprehensive evaluations designed to give clarity, direction, and support for individuals, families, educators, and treatment providers.